 1. Make sure you cover your work space with plenty of newspaper, dust-sheets or spare cardboard to protect not just the surface underneath but your carpet or flooring, too.
 It might also be a good idea to wear some old clothes – just in case of splashing.

 2. Apply a single coat of blackboard paint, using a brush appropriate to the size of your pumpkin.
 If you’re not painting the stem, make sure you mask this off and use a smaller brush to ‘cut-in’; getting right into the creases and painting a bit of the surrounding area so you don’t accidentally catch the stem with your thicker brush.
 Don’t worry too much if there are still bits of orange showing through.

 Who says pumpkins have to be scary?
-Chevrons have been big for the past couple of years, and we don’t think they’re going anywhere yet.
-These asymmetric designs are absolutely perfect for an Autumn table centrepiece and look lovely on even the tiniest pumpkin.
+Chevrons have been big for a few years, and we don’t think they’re going anywhere yet.
+These asymmetric designs are absolutely perfect for an autumn table centrepiece and look lovely on even the tiniest pumpkin.